'Succession' stars who have appeared on Broadway and beyond

 Before he became world-famous for his Emmy Award-winning performance — and infamous for his intense preparation — as Succession's Kendall Roy, Strong was a fixture on the New York theatre scene.
 Between 2006 and 2010, he starred in six shows, making his Broadway debut in 2008's A Man for All Seasons and repeatedly gracing the Off-Broadway stage before and after.

-Now, he returns to Broadway alongside Michael Imperioli and Victoria Pedretti in An Enemy of the People, playing a doctor whose well-intentioned exposure of contaminated water in his town contaminates his public image.
+In 2024, he returned to Broadway alongside Michael Imperioli and Victoria Pedretti in An Enemy of the People, earning a Tony Award for playing a doctor whose well-intentioned exposure of contaminated water in his town contaminates his public image.

 Brian Cox